-Wednesday, January 16, 2019
+Thursday, January 20, 2022

-First day of class.
+First Class.

-Friday, January 18, 2019
+Tuesday, January 25, 2022

-- Email contact information to me at hhalbert@gmail.com.
-See handout for exact information sought and pay careful attention to the subject heading.
-Read, sign, and return your contract.
-See Handouts section of the class web page for the contract) - Read "How to Really Read This Book" (Download from the Course Documents section of the class web page) - Read and mark the following documents in this order (if you don't have the text yet, you can download these from Course Documents): - "Creation of the Whites" (Yuchi myth; Heath Vol. A, 77) - "The Arrival of the Whites" (Lenape-Delaware oral tradition; Heath Vol. A, 78-84) - "In Focus: America in the World/The World in America" (background essay; Heath 107-109) (please note this section is called "Cluster: America in the European Imagination" if printed from course documents) - from Utopia (Thomas More; Heath 110) - from Of Cannibals (Michel de Montaigne; Heath 110-111) - America (Painting, Heath 111) - from New Atlantis (Francis Bacon; Heath 113) - "Requerimiento" (Palacios Rubios; boxed text Heath 117-118) - "Christopher Columbus" (background essay; Heath 122-123) - Excerpt from The Diario of Christopher Columbus's First Voyage to America 1492-1493; Handout. - Be prepared to have your first reading check.
-Putting tabs in the text to mark what you read will help speed up the process. - Please set up mail forwarding if you do not check your Montco email very often so that official school emails will reach you.
+- Read the instructions and complete the Contact Information handout (See Handouts page). - Read the instructions and complete the Student Contract handout (See Handouts page). - Read the instructions and complete the "Introduce Yourself" assignment (See Assignments page).. - Read "How to Really Read This Book" (Download from the Course Materials section of the class web page) - Read and mark the following documents in this order (if you don't have the text yet, you can download these from Course Materials): - o '"Creation of the Whites" (Yuchi myth; Heath Vol. A, 77) - o "The Arrival of the Whites" (Lenape-Delaware oral tradition; Heath Vol. A, 78-84) - "In Focus: America in the World/The World in America" (background essay; Heath 107-109) (please note this section is called "Cluster: America in the European Imagination" if printed from Course Materials) - from Utopia (Thomas More; Heath 110) - from Of Cannibals (Michel de Montaigne; Heath 110-111) - America (Painting, Heath 111) - from New Atlantis (Francis Bacon; Heath 113) - "Requerimiento" (Palacios Rubios; boxed text Heath 117-118) - "Christopher Columbus" (background essay; Heath 122-123) - Excerpt from The Diario of Christopher Columbus's First Voyage to America 1492-1493; Handout. - "Cluster: Aesthetics and Criticism-Paradigms of Cultural Encounters" (136-146) - Last day to add without signature.